btskinner/rworkshop/_modules/modeling.md

 Being able to generate predictions from new data can be a powerful tool.
 Above, we were able to return the predicted values from the fit object.
-We can also use the `predict()` function, however, to return the standard error of the prediction as well as make predictions for new observations.
+We can also use the `predict()` function to return the standard error of the prediction in addition to the predicted values for new observations.

 First, we’ll get predicted values using the original data along with their standard errors.